Zeus (DC Comics): Fictional character biography

 Zeus is briefly deposed as ruler of Olympus during a coup staged by his daughter Athena with help from Ares.
 In the wake of this conflict, Athena becomes Queen of the Gods and Ares is appointed Lord of the Underworld.
-Shortly after this, the gods enter their second exile, following the Amazons into another dimension after the events of the Infinite Crisis.
+Shortly after this, the gods enter their second exile, following the Amazons into another dimension following Infinite Crisis.
 Their return to the Earth-realm is brought about by Darkseid, who captures the Olympians and tampers with their memories, seeking the secrets of their power.
-In Countdown to Final Crisis Darkseid's New Gods pose as Olympians and manipulate their followers.
-Once freed from Darkseid, the old Olympian order is restored.
-Athena seemingly perishes from her sustained injuries and Zeus once again becomes King of the Gods, giving Mary Marvel her powers back after she frees the Gods from a chamber on Apokolips.
+In Countdown to Final Crisis, Darkseid's New Gods pose as Olympians and manipulate their followers.
+Mary Marvel later frees the gods from Apokolips, after which Zeus returns to the position of leader.

 Zeus' manipulations of his followers finally come to a head with the creation of the Gargareans, a race of warriors intended as male counterparts of the Amazons.
-Zeus murders the Hawaiian god Kāne Milohai, a patron of Wonder Woman, and uses his heart to resurrect Achilles Warkiller, whom he appoints as leader of the Gargareans.
+Zeus murders the Hawaiian god Kāne Milohaʻi, a patron of Wonder Woman, and uses his heart to resurrect Achilles Warkiller, whom he appoints as leader of the Gargareans.
 Zeus also instates Achilles as the new ruler of Themyscira.
 When Wonder Woman learns of this and of the murder of Kāne, she becomes enraged and physically assaults Zeus.
 This blasphemy shocks her mother Hippolyta and leads Diana to enter self-exile.

-In The New 52 reboot, Wonder Woman's origin is revised, with her now being the biological daughter of Zeus.
-Zeus and Hippolyta engaged in combat, and their fight ended with the couple having sex, and thus Diana was conceived.
-This encounter was hidden from Diana, who was raised to believe that she was born out of clay, in order to protect Diana from Hera (Zeus' wife).
-Lennox (another illegitimate offspring of Zeus) commented that Zeus has been "scarpered off the immortal coil", hinting that he has apparently died.
-It is revealed that Zeus was reborn as a baby by his daughter Athena (much as Zeus had given birth to her from his head) who had been plunged into the fictitious personality and matching body of a woman named Zola who believed Zeke to be her youngest son by Zeus.
-Fulfilling the prophecy involving Zeus's last born son, Zeke is revealed to be the king of the gods himself, and the spell on Athena ends.
-Wonder Woman pleads with Athena, however, to vacate this form she has created so Wonder Woman can keep her friend Zola and mother to the new baby Zeus, who could be a better king of the gods with Zola as the mother he never really had before in his life.
+In The New 52 reboot, Wonder Woman is the biological daughter of Zeus and Hippolyta, and was raised to believe that she was made from clay to protect her from Hera.
+Zeus is later reborn as an infant and raised by Zola.